 Average Management Fees & How They Can Differ

-Most property management companies charge around 10% of rent collected from properties they oversee.
-However, the exact monthly rent charged depends on the management company and the types of properties they oversee.
+Most property management companies charge around 10% of the rent collected from the properties they oversee.
+However, the exact monthly rent charged depends on the management company and the types of properties it oversees.

-You own a property and charge $2,000 in monthly rent to the tenant.
+You own a property and charge the tenant $2,000 in monthly rent.
 A 5% fee would only net the property management company $100.
 That’s hardly enough to cover the cost of doing business.

 Instead, such a company might charge a 10% fee or $200, which is much more reasonable.